-For completeness, a result file is printed here for comparison using AnalIainb.xlsx with the first 2 structures and PA, EHSS/DHSS, TDHSS and TMLJ (no qpol) using N2.
+For completeness, a result file is printed here for comparison using AnalIainb.xlsx with the first 2 structures and PA, EHSS/DHSS, TDHSS TMLJ (no qpol) and a linear range of effective temperatures at high-fields using N2.
 Note the use of accommodation=0.48 to match TMLJ.

-IMoS v1.10 RESULTS FILE
+TMoS v1.12 RESULTS FILE